Skip to main content

 b.
 Do COR designations clearly indicate their authority and the limitations of that authority?

 c.
-Is there evidence in the official contract files that the contracting officer reviews (at least annually) the COR official files (AFARS 5101.602-2-91)?
+Is there evidence in the official contract files that the Contracting officer reviews (at least annually) the COR official files (AFARS 5101.602-2-91)?

 d.
 Is there evidence in the official contract file that the COR has summarized the contractor’s performance in the Contractor Performance Assessment Reporting System annually?
 (AFARS 5153.303-1.2.d)?